 5. Remember less is often more.
 You can always throw in some simple rond de jambes or développés as filler if you are ahead on time.

 6. For pole, you can engage the audience by using all elevations (the floor, low pole, mid pole, high pole).
 Their eyes won't be able to look away as they follow you up and down through all the heights!

 7. Props can add a lot to a performance piece.
 My favorite prop is a chiffon scarf!

 Still stuck?
 We are here to help.
-Hit us up in class or take us up on our discounted price ($35) for showcase prep / private lessons.
+Hit us up in class or take us up on our 50% off private lessons for showcase prep.
 An hour of one-on-one with your instructor can help a lot to bust through a choreography block!
-Tuesdays at 5:30 pm are available times, or let us know when works for you!
+Lunch hours or Saturday or Sunday evenings are open, or let us know when works for you!
 Whatever you decide on, just put your fears aside, believe in yourself, trust in your ideas and it will be amazing!
 XOXO, Mindy

 Article by Mindy Cochran.
 Mindy is the founder of Kalispell's Levitation Nation Aerial Studio, where the catch phrase "fitness is fun" is embodied alongside a culture of movement & women empowerment.
 Mindy is also a columnist for "Montana Woman Magazine."
 Her column "The Real Levitation Experience" shares expertise for elevating health and wellness that she has acquired through her certifications as a personal trainer, nutrition coach, and life coach.
 For more about Mindy, please visit: https://www.levitationnation.org/mindy.